XAU

 Why Buy Platinum?

-Platinum is one of the rarest precious metals — 30 times rarer than gold — yet often trades at a discount.
-This historical anomaly makes it an attractive option for investors seeking value.
-Platinum also has strong industrial demand from catalytic converters, hydrogen fuel cells, and jewelry.
+Platinum is 30 times rarer than gold, yet frequently trades at a discount.
+This pricing anomaly attracts investors seeking undervalued assets with strong fundamentals.
+Platinum also has robust industrial demand from catalytic converters, hydrogen fuel cells, and fine jewelry.

-• Rarity — Annual platinum mining production is roughly 1/15th of gold.
-Supply is concentrated in South Africa (70%+)
+Rarity: Annual platinum mining production is roughly 1/15th of gold.
+Supply concentration in South Africa creates persistent supply risk

-• Below-gold pricing — Platinum traded above gold for decades until 2014.
-Many investors view the current discount as a value opportunity
+Below-gold pricing: Platinum traded above gold for decades until 2014.
+The current discount represents a historically unusual price relationship

-• Industrial demand — Diesel catalytic converters, hydrogen fuel cell technology, and jewelry drive demand
+Industrial demand: Diesel catalytic converters, hydrogen fuel cell technology, and jewelry manufacturing drive consumption

-• Portfolio diversifier — Platinum has low correlation with gold and silver, adding genuine diversification
+Portfolio diversifier: Platinum has low correlation with gold and silver, adding genuine diversification to a precious metals portfolio

 Platinum Coins vs. Bars

 The platinum bullion market is smaller than gold or silver, so product selection is more limited.
-Premiums are proportionally higher because of lower production volumes.
+Premiums run proportionally higher because of lower production volumes and fewer competing products.

-• Platinum bars — 1 oz and 10 oz bars from PAMP Suisse, Valcambi, and other LBMA-accredited refiners.
-Lower premiums than coins, typically 3–6% over spot
+Platinum bars: 1 oz and 10 oz bars from PAMP Suisse, Valcambi, and other LBMA-accredited refiners.
+Premiums are lower than coins, running 3-6% over spot

-• Coins vs bars — 1 oz platinum coins offer higher liquidity and recognition at resale.
-Bars carry lower premiums per ounce but may be harder to sell quickly due to the smaller platinum market
+Coins vs bars: 1 oz platinum coins offer higher liquidity and recognition at resale.
+Bars carry lower premiums per ounce but sell slower in the smaller platinum market

 What to Look for When Buying Platinum

-Platinum is denser and harder than gold, which makes it more difficult and expensive to mint.
-Here's what to consider:
+Platinum is denser and harder than gold, making it more expensive to mint and fabricate.
+These factors directly affect pricing and product availability:

-• Recognized products — Stick with sovereign mint coins or LBMA-accredited bars.
-They're universally accepted and easier to resell
+Recognized products: Stick with sovereign mint coins or LBMA-accredited bars.
+They are universally accepted and sell at the strongest buyback prices

-• Premium comparison — Platinum premiums are higher than gold due to lower production volumes.
-Compare across dealers to find the best price
+Premium comparison: Platinum premiums exceed gold premiums due to lower production volumes.
+Compare across multiple dealers to find the best price

-• Authentication — Buy from established dealers who test and guarantee their products.
-Platinum's density makes it difficult to counterfeit, but buying from reputable sources is still important
+Authentication: Buy from established dealers who test and guarantee their products.
+Platinum's high density makes counterfeiting difficult, but purchasing from reputable sources eliminates any risk

 Storage and Resale

-Platinum is dense — a 1 oz coin is noticeably smaller and heavier than a 1 oz gold coin.
-This makes storage easy, but resale requires some planning.
+Platinum is extremely dense: a 1 oz platinum coin is noticeably smaller and heavier than a 1 oz gold coin.
+This compact size makes storage simple, but resale requires planning due to lower market liquidity.

-• Storage — Platinum doesn't tarnish or corrode.
+Storage: Platinum does not tarnish or corrode.
 Store in capsules or tubes to prevent scratching.
-A home safe or bank deposit box works well for typical holdings
+A home safe or bank deposit box handles typical holdings easily

-• Resale — Platinum is less liquid than gold or silver.
-Sell back to established online dealers for the best prices.
-Local coin shops may offer lower buyback prices due to less demand
+Resale: Platinum is less liquid than gold or silver.
+Sell back to established online dealers for the strongest prices.
+Local coin shops offer lower buyback prices due to less demand

-• Timing — The platinum market is smaller and more volatile than gold.
-Consider your holding period before buying
+Timing: The platinum market is smaller and more volatile than gold.
+Factor your holding period and exit strategy into your purchase decision

 Frequently Asked Questions